 Why do people change their life insurance policies?

-Reasons why people switch life insurance policies are:
+Reasons people switch life insurance policies include:

 What should I consider before I switching?

 - Long waiting period.
 Often, there is a fairly long waiting period — about a year or two — before you can make a claim on your new policy which could be a concern for some people.
-You should check carefully before you make the switch if this is going to be a problem for you.

 What information will I need to switch to a new insurer?